GregWickham/Flex/index.md

 ### The User Interface

 The Visual Studio startup project for the user interface is `Flex_UI_WPF`.
-Let's start it it and parse a simple declarative clause:
+Let's start it, and parse a simple declarative clause:

 ![Flex window after parsing](/images/ParsedSDC.jpg)